hgmnz/flyinghopmachine/source/_posts/2015-09-12-brew-day-featured-creatures-ipa.markdown

 #### September 14, 2015

 First signs of activity in fermentation.
-Creamypellicle starting to form.
+Creamy pellicle starting to form.